 Reutlingen University welcomes more than 80 nationalities from across the globe on campus.
 Join our community and be part of one of the best ranked universities of applied sciences (HAWs) in Germany.
 There are many opportunities to visit Reutlingen University.
-We welcome all who wish to study, do research, or participate in a staff exchange.
+We welcome all who wish to study, do research, or participate in a work shop or laboratory.

-The following information will help you take the first hurdles and requirements in order to set up your semester abroad at Reutlingen University, we will try to connect you directly to the websites of origin to make sur you get the most recent information and the valid input for your adventure from ”Aufenthaltsgenehmigung” to “Zulassungsbescheid” we try to translate the nitty gritty of Student life as best as we can.
+The following information will help you take the steps to set up your semester abroad at Reutlingen University.
+We will try to connect you directly to the websites of origin to make sure you get the most recent information and the valid input for your adventure here.
+From A ”Aufenthaltsgenehmigung” to Z “Zulassungsbescheid”, we try to translate the nitty gritty of Student life as best as we can.

 Students from non-EU or -EEA countries require a student visa.
 This must be applied for at the respective foreign embassy before entering Germany.
 Important information on the procedure is also available on the website of the Federal Foreign Office.
 In addition, students from non-EU or -EEA countries and Switzerland also require a residence permit ("Aufenthaltsgenehmigung") from the Foreigners Office ("Ausländerbehörde") at Reutlingen City Hall.